AgileVentures/av-static-website/source/blog_articles/2016-10-24-tying-up-loose-ends.html.markdown

 ---
 title: Tying Up Loose Ends
 date: 2016-10-24
-tags: devops heroku pull-requests automation database permissions accounts admin pipeline
+tags: devops, heroku, pull-requests, automation, database, permissions, accounts, admin, pipeline
 author: Sam Joseph
 ---

-So after [Yak shaving](http://nonprofits.agileventures.org/2016/10/21/yak-shaving/) with Heroku automated PR deploys, we finally got it working.
+So after [Yak shaving](http://nonprofits.agileventures.org/2016/10/21/yak-shaving/) around Heroku automated PR deploys, we finally got them working.
 Raoul joined us in the "Martin Fowler" scrum and through a process of both disabling the PR deploys, AND deleting the GitHub webhooks that Heroku had installed, the permissions issue was resolved.
 The deploys themselves were now marked on GitHub as coming from me, and suddenly all the other strange database issues evaporated.
 I did also get a reply from Heroku:

 > The use of ruby-2.3.0 appears to be because you're bundling it into the vendor/ directory: